Indigenous Bible College Annual Report 2024 - 2025 Financial Highlights

 IBC is unique in its commitment to seeing students graduate debt free.
 This is especially important for the many students who continue on in Native ministry since their ministry opportunities often fail to pay a minimum living wage.
 IBC functions as a faith mission, with most faculty and staff raising missionary support, and primary funding for the general operation of the school coming from donations and grants.
 This keeps tuition costs low, which is vital for prospective students, many of whom come from a financially disadvantaged background.

-During the 2023-2024 academic year, 28 full-time-on-campus students were served (this includes seniors whose less-than-full-time course loads are offset by increased ministry, leadership and discipleship responsibilities), along with 15 part-time students, most of whom participated in Tuesday night courses which are open to the community.
+During the 2024-2025 academic year, 22 full-time-on-campus students were served (this includes seniors whose less-than-full-time course loads are offset by increased ministry, leadership and discipleship responsibilities), along with 20 part-time students, most of whom participated in Tuesday night courses which are open to the community.

-2023-2024 Revenue Sources
+2024-2025 Revenue Sources

 Financials

 IBC is all about changed lives, not just filled heads, and the means to achieving this is found in the valiant efforts of the staff and faculty who serve by teaching, discipling, and fulfilling other supporting roles necessary to keep the school operating.
 The value of this “people power” is reflected in the financials– most of the school’s expenses are personnel related, and in order to keep tuition costs low enough for students to graduate debt free, these expenses are underwritten by the missionary support raised by most of the school’s paid staff.
 Cash donations to staff missionary support accounts provide nearly half of IBC’s total contribution revenue.
-And during the 2023-2024 school year, more than $100,000 was gifted to the school in the form of donated classroom instruction provided by pastors (some retired, some not), teachers, and others with a plethora of professional experience, background and wisdom that they invested into IBC students.

 Volunteers